View JSONata

 2. After completing both fields, select Save in the top-right corner.

-3. The system creates the expression and returns you to the JSONata list, where the new expression appears as a card.
+1. The system creates the expression and returns you to the JSONata list, where the new expression appears as a band.

 Delete a JSONata Expression